opensource-stanford/hello-wall/CONTRIBUTING.md

 ## How To Contribute

 1. Add a new `.json` file inside `cards/`.
-You can name the file anything you'd want.
+You can name the file anything you'd want plus your name at the end and a number.
 2. Add that filename to `cards/index.json`.
 3. Use the same shape for every file: